zacharyzhu2023/CS61B/proj3/gitlet/gitlet-design.md

    unique, then addFile() will add the file to the stage.
 3. Commit: Check to see that stage contains > 0 files, whether for adding or removal.
 Then, <br/>
    hasMessage() will check to make sure that a valid commit message is entered.
 If so, carry <br/>
-   out commitFiles() which will call save current staged version of files in stage added, remove <br/>
+   out commitFiles() which will call save current staged version of files in stage added to filesArray, remove <br/>
    those as neccessary.
 Track date/time/message with commit, hashContents() to obtain unique identifier <br/>
    for version of the commit, and add Commit object to commitList, moving head to point to most recent commit. <br/>
    * Note: May also want to save branch info--look into further